X

 Section 1: Infection Control

-1.1) What is the first action that should be taken if a patient's body fluid splashes into the eyes?
+1.1) What should be your first action if a patient's body fluid splashes into your eyes?

 1. Call 911